Kalahi: A handcrafted, grassroots cultural LLM evaluation suite for Filipino: Results

 \textbf{Difference between multiple-choice and open-ended generation.} We do not recommend using any single metric on its own, whether under the multiple-choice or open-ended generation setting, for determining the performance of a model on \textsc{Kalahi}.
 This is because both settings as well as each metric has their own limitations.

 For the multiple-choice setting, literature suggests that models may not understand the task of selecting options \cite{khatun2024studylargelanguagemodels}, are sensitive to the order in which options are presented \cite{leong2023bhasa, pezeshkpour2023largelanguagemodelssensitivity, wang-etal-2024-seaeval}, and first token probabilities may not be reflective of what the model would generate \cite{li-etal-2024-multiple, lyu-etal-2024-beyond, wang2024looktextinstructiontunedlanguage}.
-We mitigate these problems by not presenting the models with a list of options and requesting for a single letter as a response, and instead measuring the probability of each option separately.
+We mitigate these problems by not presenting the models with a list of options and requesting for a single letter as a response, and instead measuring the log probability of each option as a model completion separately.

 To improve the interpretability of the MC1 scores, we checked whether the models are able to attribute higher probability to relevant responses compared to irrelevant ones under the MC2 task, and we find a strong positive correlation between MC1 and MC2 (Pearson’s correlation of 0.988).